alinen/open-body-fit/README.md

 * Press '3' to switch from 3D and 2D views
 * Press SPACE to play/pause the animation
+* When paused, press Up to go forward one frame
+* When paused, press Down to go backward one frame
 * Press 'M' to toggle the physics visualization (yellow cubes)
 * Press 'S' to toggle the skeleton (blue)
 * Press 'P' to toggle the points (black spheres)